canonical/candid/docs/configuration.md

 The ADFS identity provider uses OpenID Connect to authenticate with an Active Directory Federation Services deployment.

+The `icon` is optional and specifies the location of an icon to display when presenting the identity-provider options to a user.
+It this is set to URL path then that path should be relative to the candid service's location.
+If this is not set a default generic OpenID icon will be used.

 The required `url` parameter specifies the location of the ADFS OpenID Connect service.
 OpenID Connect Discovery will be performed using this